QUANTITATIVE REASONING

 Learning Outcomes:

-1. Students are able to interpret quantitative information (i.e., formulas, graphs, tables, models, and schematics) and draw inferences from them.
+1. Interpret quantitative information (i.e., formulas, graphs, tables, models, and schematics) and draw inferences from them.

-2. Given a quantitative problem, students are able to formulate the problem quantitatively and use appropriate arithmetical, algebraic, and/or statistical methods to solve the problem.
+2. Formulate a given problem quantitatively and use appropriate arithmetical, algebraic, and/or statistical methods to solve the problem.

 Required: One approved course.
 Before selecting a course, please verify your degree requirements as many majors require a specific course to meet this requirement.